Table of Contents

 SOURCE is an acronym for Service Options Using Resources in a Community Environment.
 The SOURCE waiver provides a higher level of medical attention, but less services in support of independent living.
 Via this wavier, benefits include skilled nursing services and 24-hour medical access.
 Note that SOURCE is now available statewide.
 Details available here.

-In Georgia in 2017, Long Term Care Medicaid considers the applicant's financial status in addition to their functional need.
-The monthly income limit for a single applicant is limited to $2,205.
-The value of their financial assets, excluding their vehicle and their home, cannot be greater than $2,000.
+In Georgia in 2018, Long Term Care Medicaid considers the applicant's financial status, in addition to their functional need.
+The monthly income limit for a single applicant is limited to $2,250.
+The value of their financial assets, excluding their vehicle, their home (given the applicant or their spouse lives in it and the equity value of the home is not greater than $572,000), household furnishings, and personal belongings cannot be greater than $2,000.

 MMMNA is the minimum amount of income a non-applicant spouse is allowed to have each month.
 If the non-applicant’s income falls under this amount, the applicant spouse is able to supplement the non-applicant’s income with his or her own.
+In 2018, the applicant spouse can transfer up to $3,090 / month to their non-applicant spouse.
 The Community Spouse Resource Allowance is a certain amount of assets that a non-applicant spouse, also referred to as a community spouse, is able to retain rather than be required to “spend down” for the applicant spouse to qualify for Medicaid.
+As of 2018, this figure can be as much as $123,600.

-Individuals whose resources are over Medicaid's published limits, as well as married couples, should consult with a professional Medicaid planner prior to application.
-This ensures the best possibility of acceptance in the program and ensures the healthy, or non-applicant spouse, has adequate resources to afford their cost of living.
+Individuals whose income and resources are over Medicaid's published limit(s), as well as married couples, should consult with a professional Medicaid planner prior to application.
+This ensures the best possibility of acceptance in the program and ensures the healthy, or non-applicant spouse, has adequate income and resources to afford their cost of living.

 It’s important to note that eligibility requirements for Medicaid and Medicaid waivers may differ.